ANALYZE [NO_WRITE_TO_BINLOG | LOCAL]

 Because these are only estimates, repeated runs of

-ANALYZE TABLE
+ANALYZE TABLE could produce

 different numbers.
 This makes ANALYZE

-fast on InnoDB
+TABLE fast on InnoDB tables but

 not 100% accurate because it does not take all rows into